 The history of exodus is important in understanding the theology being taught through that history.
 God saves Israel by His grace through their faith in Moses – justification.
 The Red Sea comes before Mount Sinai.
 The Law, and especially the Ten Commandments, were given after Israel had been saved, not before.
 They have to do with how we should live as God’s people, with sanctification.
 The Ten Commandments were never intended as a means of justification or salvation!
 Pharisees always get it wrong.

-* God Almighty,
+* Dear God in Heaven,